 10. Patient-centered care is recommended to facilitate shared control and decision making within the context of patient priorities and goals.
 Furthermore, patient-centered cognitive behavioral strategies are recommended to help patients achieve lifestyle changes and practice self-management.

-Clinical Topics: Cardiac Surgery, Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Prevention, Cardiac Surgery and Heart Failure, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Acute Heart Failure, Interventions and Coronary Artery Disease, Diet, Hypertension
+Clinical Topics: Cardiac Surgery, Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Prevention, Atherosclerotic Disease (CAD/PAD), Cardiac Surgery and Heart Failure, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Acute Heart Failure, Interventions and Coronary Artery Disease, Diet, Hypertension

 Keywords: Coronary Artery Disease, Platelet Aggregation Inhibitors, Fatty Acids, Monounsaturated, Diabetes Mellitus, Type 2, Renin-Angiotensin System, Edema, Blood Pressure, Hemoglobin A, Glycosylated, Glucose Tolerance Test, Metformin, Motor Activity, Cardiovascular Diseases, Hypertension, Thiazolidinediones, Angiotensin Receptor Antagonists, Prediabetic State, Dietary Fats, Water-Electrolyte Balance, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Socioeconomic Factors, Constriction, Pathologic, Blood Glucose, Heart Failure, Hypoglycemic Agents, Coronary Vessels, Coronary Artery Bypass, Fasting